Midtown High School (Atlanta): Knights of Sound

 The school has a band, Knights of Sound Band (made of a marching band, a concert/symphonic band, and a jazz band).

 Chorus

 The school also has a chorus.

 School publications

-The Unmasking

 The Unmasking literary magazine was founded in 1988 as a collection of student art, literature, and criticism edited by Midtown students, published every spring.
 The magazine was named "Best in Show" by the National Scholastic Press Association twice, in 2005 (Seattle) and 2001 (Boston).

-The Southerner

 The Southerner is a monthly newspaper written by Midtown students.
 Part of the High School National Ad Network, it has been published since 1947.
 The Southerner has won numerous awards, such as the Pacemaker Award and the Quill & Scroll Award, earning the publication nationwide acclaim.